enotodden/turboredis/README.md

-### NOTE: turboredis will be getting an overhaul and might break backward compatability as a result.
-Please use the v0.1 branch.
+### UNMAINTAINED: No new development or fixes will be done on turboredis in the near future.
+I simply do not have the time.
+See the v0.1 branch for a semi-stable version.

 turboredis
 ===========